-Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links here.
+Later on, I found a few different health plans spreadsheets online that I thought were helpful and collected the links below.
 There are also various calculators and comparison widgets on health websites, but they hide the logic and calculations they’re using to compare, so it’s not as useful.
 In the end, it’s a bit like picking stocks because of the assumptions and guesses you have to make about your future needs, but I still found it more useful than not thinking about it at all.
 Hope some of these are helpful to you too.

 These two spreadsheets that I found on the forums of Mr. Money Moustache and Reddit are quite similar and straightforward to use.
 They compare a PPO plan to an HDHP w/HSA.
 They graph out the costs of the plans based on medical costs which is helpful to see around what cost point that the plans are most cost-effective.
-Again, it comes down to what you think your costs are likely to be:
+It comes down to what you think your costs are likely to be:

 This one posted by Anisha Sekar on businessinsider.com had a thoughtful, step by step post accompanying the spreadsheet:

-I created a tab to help me estimate my costs, and then another tab to see how the different deductible amounts for the plans actually played out based on my estimated costs.
-If you catch some obvious errors, I would love to be notified!
-I was comparing an HDHP w/HSA with 4 different PPO plans (different deductibles, copays, coinsurance).
-We’ll see how useful this is when I try to use it again next year.
-And hopefully all the notes I put in there will remind me of the logic I used, ha!
+In each of the versions below, there’s a tab to estimate usage costs, and then another tab to see how the different deductible amounts for the plans actually played out based on the estimated costs.
+Don’t forget to adapt the spreadsheet logic to your own plans’ rules.
+Also, If you catch some obvious errors, I would love to be notified!